-The immediate and long-term additional costs will not strain the financial stability of the Township.

-- 1.2.1.5 Both public and private uses such as schools, churches, cemeteries, convalescent homes and parks shall be permitted in the hamlets according to relevant regulations included in the zoning by-law. - 1.2.1.6 Certain neighbourhood commercial uses (retail stores, service shops and ancillary buildings) may be developed in hamlets.
-These uses shall be grouped in the vicinity of

-- 1.2.1.7 Certain home occupations and professional offices may be permitted in single detached dwellings in the designated hamlets provided that the zoning by-law regulations pertaining to parking and sign control have been applied. - 1.2.1.8 Duplex dwellings, semi-detached dwellings and small apartment buildings will be permitted in the RESIDENTIAL areas, provided approval has been granted by the Simcoe County District Health Unit. - 1.2.1.9 The installation of a Township water supply system to serve the hamlets shall be encouraged when the density of the development is sufficient to economically permit the construction of such systems. - 1.2.1.10 Where an application for consent is received for lands designated RESIDENTIAL on Schedules B1 to B7 regard shall be given to the policies in the Hamlet Residential land use category and the following policies.

-Consents may be permitted within hamlets provided the proposed development is in keeping with the existing development and the lot is suitable for the use proposed.
+- program; and - The immediate and long-term additional costs will not strain the financial stability of the Township. - 4.6.1.5 Both public and private uses such as schools, churches, cemeteries, convalescent homes and parks shall be permitted in the hamlets according to relevant regulations included in the zoning by-law. - 4.6.1.6 Certain neighbourhood commercial uses (retail stores, service shops and ancillary buildings) may be developed in hamlets.
+These uses shall be grouped in the vicinity of major intersections.
+In addition, they shall be so located that adequate off-street parking can be provided.
+Relevant regulations will be included in the Zoning By-law. - 4.6.1.7 Certain home occupations and professional offices may be permitted in single detached dwellings in the designated hamlets provided that the zoning by-law regulations pertaining to parking and sign control have been applied. - 4.6.1.8 Duplex dwellings, semi-detached dwellings and small apartment buildings will be permitted in the RESIDENTIAL areas, provided approval has been granted by the Simcoe County District Health Unit. - 4.6.1.9 The installation of a Township water supply system to serve the hamlets shall be encouraged when the density of the development is sufficient to economically permit the construction of such systems. - 4.6.1.10 Where an application for consent is received for lands designated RESIDENTIAL on Schedules B1 to B7 regard shall be given to the policies in the Hamlet Residential land use category and the following policies. - a.
+Consents may be permitted within hamlets provided the proposed development is in keeping with the existing development and the lot is suitable for the use proposed. - b.
 Where a consent is proposed in an area of the hamlet which is not developed, it shall not prejudice the future orderly development of the area.
-A predesign of the area may be requested.

-- 1.1.1.1 In the HAMLET areas, residential development by infilling may take place but any development of more than four lots will require a registered plan of subdivision with a subdivision agreement registerable on title.
+A predesign of the area may be requested. - 4.6.1.11 In the HAMLET areas, residential development by infilling may take place but any development of more than four lots will require a registered plan of subdivision with a subdivision agreement registerable on title.
 Registered plans of subdivision will only occur following submission and approval of settlement capability and servicing options studies.
 Such studies may be required to address impacts of the development on the balance of the hamlet.
+The

-The servicing options study will review whether private or communal services are required. - 1.1.1.2 Certain areas shown on Schedules B1 to B7 are designated Rural and Agricultural.
-The applicable policies of Section 4.3 (Agricultural) or 4.4 (Rural) apply to development applications within those designations. - 1.1.2 Hockley and Loretto Secondary Plan - 1.1.2.1 Goals for Hockley and Loretto
+- servicing options study will review whether private or communal services are required. - 4.6.1.12 Certain areas shown on Schedules B1 to B7 are designated Rural and Agricultural.
+The applicable policies of Section 4.3 (Agricultural) or 4.4 (Rural) apply to development applications within those designations.

+4.6.2 Hockley and Loretto Secondary Plan

+4.6.2.1 Goals for Hockley and Loretto